What do believers do when someone or something comes against us unjustly, and we feel helpless to stop them?

 23 Then as soon as the copy of King Artaxerxes’ decree was read before Rehum and Shimshai the scribe and their colleagues, they went in a hurry to Jerusalem to the Jews and stopped them by military force.
 Ezra 4:23 (NASB)

-The half-truth is an effective tool of opposition used throughout the ages and is almost impossible to defend against on our own.
-Satan has used this tool from the garden of Eden to Jesus’ temptation in the desert and continues to use it today.
+The opposition was able to succeed for a time through the use of half-truth’s, which are lies in disguise.
+The half-truth is an effective tool of opposition used throughout the ages, and is almost impossible to defend against on our own.
+Satan has used this tool from the garden of Eden to Jesus’ temptation in the desert, and continues to use it today.

 Face it – we all come up against strong opposition from time to time.
-But how are we supposed to respond to it?
+But how are we supposed to respond to it in a godly way?
 When we seek to retaliate using our own will and thinking, we usually end up increasing the problem and strengthening the opposition.

 God has established a pattern and a method for us to use when in such unpleasant circumstances: